CTC vs In-Hand Salary Guide India 2026-27

 - Complete earnings and deductions breakdown

-All calculations happen in your browser.
+All calculations run in your browser.
 Your salary data never leaves your device.

 Related Reading